 - Of course, it often happens that students will shop off-campus, using personal emails.
 You may see a pattern emerging through these tips: whenever you encounter a seeming incongruity in order details, you just need to start digging.
 It’s more than likely that you’d discover that Kevin and Li are associated with UCLA on Facebook or other social media platforms.
 Maybe you find old pictures they’ve posted of new sneakers.
 Suddenly, the mismatches listed above make plenty of sense.

 I hope this was a helpful overview of some of the most commonly falsely-declined orders.
-Click the button below to get more tips to help boost approval rates and improve the customer experience:
+For a more in-depth look into the personas you’re most likely over-declining, check out our eBook on the five personas who are most susceptible to a false decline.
+To get more tips to help boost approval rates and improve the customer experience click the button below :